 This is the paradox I see most often in my practice: women who’ve built extraordinary external lives and feel a hollowness they can’t explain.
 If this resonates, you’re not alone — it’s one of the most common presentations among driven women who have everything and feel nothing.

-This moment with Maya illustrates a critical distinction I see every day in my practice: the difference between choosing to work and being unable to stop working.
+This moment with Rachel illustrates a critical distinction I see every day in my practice: the difference between choosing to work and being unable to stop working.
 On the surface, it might look like sheer willpower or discipline.
 But beneath that, we’re dealing with a brain and body caught in survival mode, where rest feels dangerous and working nonstop becomes a compulsive act of self-protection.

-When you’re driven and ambitious like Maya, work often serves as both a source of identity and a shield against something deeper—often unspoken or unrecognized.
+When you’re driven and ambitious like Rachel, work often serves as both a source of identity and a shield against something deeper—often unspoken or unrecognized.
 The limbic system, our brain’s emotional core, is wired to detect threats and keep us safe.
 For many driven women, especially those with relational trauma histories, the experience of rest isn’t neutral; it’s a trigger.
 Rest can activate the brain’s alarm system, signaling vulnerability, invisibility, or even abandonment.
-The tightness in Maya’s chest, the racing heart, are her nervous system’s way of saying, “Danger—stay alert.”
+The tightness in Rachel’s chest, the racing heart, are her nervous system’s way of saying, “Danger—stay alert.”

 Many driven women I work with didn’t experience overt abuse — they experienced something subtler and, in some ways, harder to name: childhood emotional neglect, the absence of attunement that teaches a child her emotions don’t matter.

 In this state, the prefrontal cortex—the part of the brain responsible for rational decision-making—takes a backseat.
-Instead of a conscious choice to work, Maya’s brain shifts into a reactive pattern: keep moving, keep doing, or risk the flood of anxiety and shame that comes with perceived failure.
+Instead of a conscious choice to work, Rachel’s brain shifts into a reactive pattern: keep moving, keep doing, or risk the flood of anxiety and shame that comes with perceived failure.
 This isn’t simply about productivity or motivation.
 It’s a deeply wired neurobiological response that feels like an internal emergency.

-Both Maya’s exhaustion and her compulsive drive to get up and move are true.
+Both Rachel’s exhaustion and her compulsive drive to get up and move are true.
 She is drained, and yet her nervous system won’t let her rest.
 This is the paradox that many successful women face: the very rest they crave triggers a cascade of dysregulation, making stillness feel unsafe.
 In my work, I help clients recognize this both/and experience—validating the exhaustion while gently exploring the fears and wounds that make rest feel like a threat.

 This isn’t ordinary fatigue.
 It’s executive burnout — the specific kind of depletion that occurs when a driven woman has been running on adrenaline and achievement for so long that her nervous system has begun to shut down its capacity for pleasure, rest, and connection.